Sadie has been creating content for herself and others for 10 years. She loves writing about animals, travel, food, and parenting.

 - Grease of some sort

-- Take leftover mac and cheese and spread it into a thin layer on a baking sheet and put it in the refrigerator overnight.
+- Take the leftover mac and cheese and spread it into a thin layer on a baking sheet.
+Place it in the refrigerator overnight.

 - Cut out a waffle-sized slab of the mac.
-Dip it in flour, then eggs, then panko bread crumbs.
+Dip it in flour, then egg, then bread crumbs.

 - Put it into your (well-greased) waffle maker for about 3 minutes.

-- Careful when you take it out; it's fragile!
+- Be careful when you take it out; it's fragile!